Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsection{Single Bit Quantisation (SBQ)}

 Single-Bit Quantisation (SBQ) is the binarisation strategy employed in the majority of existing hashing methods.
-A single threshold $t_{k}$ partitions a projected dimension $\mathbf{y}^{k}$ into two regions: projected values below the threshold are assigned the bit `0', while values equal to or above the threshold are assigned the bit `1'.
-Formally, given a set of $K$ hyperplane normal vectors $[\mathbf{w}_{1}, \ldots, \mathbf{w}_{K}]$, the $k^{\text{th}}$ hashcode bit for a data-point $\mathbf{x}_{i}$ is generated by SBQ as shown in Equation~\ref{eqn:ch2_sbq_quant}.
+A single threshold $t_{k}$ partitions a projected dimension $\mathbf{y}^{k}$ into two regions.
+Projected values at or below the threshold are assigned the bit `0', and values above it are assigned the bit `1' (under the convention $sgn(0)=-1$ adopted in Equation~\ref{eqn:ch2_sbq_quant} below).
+Formally, given a set of $K$ hyperplane normal vectors $[\mathbf{w}_{1}, \ldots, \mathbf{w}_{K}]$, SBQ generates the $k^{\text{th}}$ hashcode bit for a data-point $\mathbf{x}_{i}$ as shown in Equation~\ref{eqn:ch2_sbq_quant}.